OptiTronOffical/360DL-Store/README.md

 ## How to use

-1. Download free60-store.zip from the releases
+1. Download store.zip from the releases
 2. Extract the .xex and settings.txt files from the ZIP file, and transfer them to your console
 3. Set the output path for games in settings.txt.
 This will be where games will be extracted to
 4. Launch it using your favourite file manager or dashboard